-The Endgame Gear XM1r is only passable for office use.
-Despite having a sturdy-feeling build quality and an ambidextrous shape suitable for most hand sizes, it doesn't connect wirelessly, its buttons aren't programmable, and it lacks companion software.
-The mouse wheel also lacks L/R tilt buttons and can't be unlocked for free scrolling.
+The Endgame Gear XM1r is decent for office use.
+It has a sturdy-feeling build quality and a symmetrical shape suitable for most hand sizes.
+Unfortunately, it doesn't connect wirelessly.
+Also, the mouse wheel lacks L/R tilt buttons, and you can't unlock it for free scrolling.

-The Endgame Gear XM1r is an impressive mouse for FPS gaming.
-It's lightweight, has very low click latency, a low lift-off distance, and excellent build quality.
+The Endgame Gear XM1r is an excellent mouse for FPS gaming.
+It's lightweight and feels very well-built.
+It also has very low click latency, a very low lift-off distance, and an extremely wide CPI range in which you can precisely set your CPI sensitivity.
 The cable and mouse feet are also outstanding, and both slide easily across mousepads and desks.
-Its shape is well-suited to all grip types, but if you have small hands, you may have trouble reaching the side buttons if you're using anything other than a palm grip.
-Unfortunately, there's no companion software, and there's only four CPI presets on the mouse itself.
+Its shape is well-suited to all grip types, but if you have small hands, you'll have trouble reaching the side buttons if you're using anything other than a palm grip.

 The Endgame Gear XM1r isn't well-suited for travel use.
 It's bulkier than dedicated travel mice, so it may not fit in some laptop bags, and since it's a wired mouse, it may be cumbersome to use in tight spaces like trains or planes.

-This mouse has a symmetrical, ambidextrous shape that narrows in the middle and widens at the back, and it's almost identical to the shape of the original Endgame Gear XM1.
+This Endgame Gear XM1r has a symmetrical shape that narrows in the middle and widens at the back, and it's almost identical to the shape of the original Endgame Gear XM1.
 Our unit has a glossy, transparent black plastic body that shows fingerprints very easily, but it also comes in matte colors and opaque plastic versions.
 The bottom of the mouse is fully opaque on our model.

-Note: Because of its translucent, reflective plastic body, our scanner had difficulty capturing an accurate model.
+Note: Because of its translucent, reflective plastic body, our scanner had difficulty capturing an accurate model of the Endgame Gear XM1r.
 We applied a spray product that added white flecks to the plastic, making it more opaque for the scanner.
 As a result, the color of the final scan isn't accurate, the translucency of the plastic isn't captured, and you can see reflections from our ring lights, but the shape is correct.